ventojs/vento/docs/1-get-started/configuration.md

 ### includes

-The path of the directory where Vento will look for the includes templates.
+The path of the directory that Vento will use to look for includes templates.

 ## Filters

 Filters are custom functions to transform the content.
-For example, let's create a filter to put a text in italic:
+For example, let's create a filter to put text in italic:

 ```ts
 function italic(text: string) {